distance#

 Distance matrix classification module.

-This module provides functions for classifying distance matrices based on mathematical properties: triangle inequality, metric properties (triangle inequality, symmetry, non-negativity), and Kalmanson conditions (circular ordering constraints).
+This module provides functions for classifying distance matrices based on mathematical properties: triangle inequality, metric properties (triangle inequality, symmetry, non-negativity), Kalmanson conditions (circular ordering constraints), and split- decomposition properties (tree metrics, total decomposability).

 phylozoo.core.distance.classifications.has_zero_diagonal(distance_matrix: DistanceMatrix) bool[source]#